seapagan/simple-toml-settings/docs/index.md

 settings = MySettings("test_app")
 ```

-The above will automatically create a `Folder` in the user home directory called
+The above will automatically create a `Folder` in the users home directory
-`.test_app`, a configuration file in this called 'config.toml` and then save the
+called `.test_app`, a configuration file in this called `config.toml` and then
-default settings to it.
+save the default settings to it.

 However, if the file already exists, the settings will be loaded from it.